 Colorized Output

-command can be configured to display output in color, making it easier to distinguish between different types of files.
+The ls command can be configured to display output in color, making it easier to distinguish between different types of files.
 By default, this feature is enabled in most modern shells.

-To enable colorized output in ls
+To enable colorized output in ls, you can use the --color option.

 ls --color